This post is full of all the best things I've learned in my three years…

-(In case you’re curious, burger places are always my first choice and Elevation Burger is my all time favorite).
 I also have friends who want to have me over for dinner and they’re always kind enough to ask for suggestions of what to cook and they genuinely want to know.
 They want to love me well and are happy to put aside their nightshades and gluten for the evening in order for me to have a good meal.

 I’ve had friends invite me over and create a complete AIP meal for me (complete with coconut milk ice cream), I’ve had friends cook something from my blog (crock pot chicken and roasted veggies) and I’ve had friends serve a meal where the trouble foods were kept separate (burgers).